OrsFazakas/Hotel-Booking-Platform/README.md

 Git-Flow & Rules
 To ensure code quality and stability, we follow these mandatory rules:
--Main Branch: Stable production-ready code.
+- Main Branch: Stable production-ready code.
--Develop Branch: Integration branch for all features.
+- Develop Branch: Integration branch for all features.
--Feature Branches: Every task must be developed on a separate feature/<task-name> branch.
+- Feature Branches: Every task must be developed on a separate feature/<task-name> branch.
--Pull Requests: No direct pushes to main or develop.
+- Pull Requests: No direct pushes to main or develop.
 Use Pull Requests only.
--Code Review: At least one peer review is required before merging any PR.
+- Code Review: At least one peer review is required before merging any PR.

 Core Features
 1. User Management: Registration, login, and profile editing with Roles (Customer, Admin).